Geology - Earth and Space Science and Integrated Science Option—BS

-In the Department of Geological and Mining Engineering and Sciences, you will earn a bachelor’s degree in geology and complete additional course work that will prepare you for secondary-education certification in the state of Michigan.
+In the Department of Geological and Mining Engineering and Sciences, you will earn a bachelor’s degree in geology and complete additional course work that will prepare you for secondary-education certification in the state of Michigan in both Earth and Space Science and Integrated Science.
 The program includes courses in biology, chemistry, geology, math, and physics, providing a strong foundation for a career in education and the versatility to choose another geology-related pathway.

 As part of your teacher training, you will have the opportunity to participate in a field experience.
 You can choose from two institutes: one taught at the national parks and monuments of eastern Utah, or one focusing on geology and mining right here in Michigan’s Keweenaw Peninsula.